kylegrover/rusty-bote/project.md

 ## Command Structure

 ### Primary Commands
 - `/poll create` - Create a new poll
 - `/poll end [poll-id]` - Manually end an active poll
-- `/poll list` - Show active polls in the server
+- `/poll list` - Show active and recent polls in the server
-- `/poll help` - Display help information about voting methods
+- `/poll help` - (Not yet implemented)

+The code currently implements create, end, and list subcommands under `/poll`.
+A placeholder for “help” is noted but not yet present in the codebase.

 ### Poll Creation Parameters
 - `question` - The poll question
-- `options` - The available choices
+- `options` - The available choices (minimum: 2, maximum: 10)
 - `method` - Voting method (STAR, plurality, ranked choice, approval)
-- `duration` - How long the poll should run
+- `duration` - Duration of the poll in minutes (0 = manual close)
-- `anonymous` - Whether votes should be publicly visible
+- `anonymous` - Tracks whether votes should be anonymous (planned, not fully implemented yet)

 ## Development Roadmap